lakash22/codeassessment/README.md

 `*` The application and database are not currently deployed or hosted in a cloud environment.
 Instead, the application is running locally using the built-in Tomcat server provided by Spring Boot.

 `*` I have not developed a user interface that facilitates calling the RESTful API for user registration and login purposes.
+Also, unit tests should be added to adhere to testing pyramid.